anoblet/docs/Theme.md

 this.style.setProperty("--background-color", "red")
 ```

-Custom properties are inherited by their children so no matter how many custom components you have, they will be able to reference a custom property
+Custom properties must always be values, are inherited by a host's children.

 ## Patterns
 Assume our style definition is as follows: